papsti/macpan-workshop/companion-materials_mli.md

 produces a transformation of the variables tracking immune states that is comparable with the raw seroprevalence data.

+MLi: Is shiver doing R/N or (N-S)/N for seroprevalence?

 | <img src="images/concept.svg" width="120" />                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 |:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Multiple Trajectories**<br>Models that can simulate multiple empirically observable variables have a better chance of being reliable.
 For example, a model that only generates case reports will be less able to learn from data as one that can generate seroprevalence as well.
 In particular, seroprevalence will give better estimates of recovery parameters (for obvious reasons) but also might do so for transmission parameters as well because of better estimates of the size of the susceptible pool. |

 ### Vaccination

+MLi: Can you do a better transition instead of jumping right in?
+A short paragraph saying, oh, you want to do vaccination, you will need x,y,z).

-If you happen to now the vaccination schedule (e.g., number of doses administered per time-step for each time-step in the simulation), one simple way to model vaccination is to create a [time-varying parameter](https://canmod.github.io/macpan2/articles/time_varying_parameters)
+If you happen to know the vaccination schedule (e.g., number of doses administered per time-step for each time-step in the simulation), one simple way to model vaccination is to create a [time-varying parameter](https://canmod.github.io/macpan2/articles/time_varying_parameters)